 6th – 8th Grade: Students learn the purpose of the OK2SAY tipline and how tips are processed.
 Students are encouraged to examine their behaviors and make safe and healthy decisions when faced with many issues affecting their friends and peers.
 Topics include bullying, cyberbullying, mental health, self-harm, suicide warning signs, sexting, sexual abuse, and the dangers of predators.

 9th – 12th Grade: Students are empowered to stand up for student safety by reporting threatening behaviors in a way that keeps the student safe.
 The program focuses on the issues students face including bullying, cyberbullying, mental health, suicide warning signs, self-injury, sexting, dating violence, sexual abuse, the dangers of drugs and alcohol, and threats of violence.
-Students are encouraged to pay attention to what is going on around them.
+Students are reminded to pay attention to what is going on around them.
 If they see something that does not seem right, students are encouraged to step up and speak out.

-- A scheduling checklist for schools; and
+- A scheduling checklist for schools;

 - Parent notification & opt-out form [Optional for Elementary and Middle School Parents].

-As you wait to hear back about your request, we invite you to review the resources available to schools on the website.
+As you wait to hear back about your request, we invite you to review the resources available to schools on the OK2SAY website.